florianmoss/ansible-successful-onboarding/README.md

 **You should be able to:**
 - Identify 10-20 tasks that you want to deliver within the first month.
 - Understand who will deliver these tasks.
-- Expand each task into individual steps required to execute on.
+- Expand each task into individual steps required to execute.

 <hr>

 ## When
 It is important that you give yourself enough time ⏱️  to adopt your new automation tool.
 If you know that September and October are a busy time for your business, then delay the rollout until November.
 Don't put extra stress on yourself 🤒.
 Automation is meant to make your life easier, if you think of it *as just another thing that you need to do*, you will likely not succeed.

 <hr>